 Yes.
-SAST is available to help clarify your understanding of sexual misconduct and to provide support and appropriate referral for those accused of sexual misconduct.
+SAST is available to help clarify your understanding of sexual misconduct and to provide support, guidance, and appropriate referrals for those accused of sexual misconduct.

 How do I reach a SAST member?

-You can contact a member directly or talk to someone in the Office of Student Affairs Office who could help connect you to an appropriate SAST member.
+You can contact a member directly or talk to the Title IX Coordinator who could help connect you to an appropriate SAST member.